waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Under Investigation:
 *   **Ruins of Alph `unknown` tile:** Properties unknown.
 Must investigate upon returning to the puzzle chamber.
 *   **Violet Pokecenter `unknown` tile:** Tile at (9, 2) is traversable but its properties are unclear.
 Must investigate upon returning to Violet City's Pokémon Center.
+*   **Route 33 `unknown` tile:** Tile at (7, 16) is traversable but its properties are unclear.
+It appears to be a grassy tile, but is not TALL_GRASS.
+Must investigate further.

 # II.
 Battle Information